MarkNahabedian/TabletWeaving.jl/docs/src/index.md

 stack from one side of the loom to the other.

-When stacked like this, a tablet is said to be stacked `FrontToTheRight` if it's front face faces towards the right side of the loom rom the weaver's perspective.
+When stacked like this, a tablet is said to be stacked `FrontToTheRight` if it's front face faces towards the right side of the from the weaver's perspective.
 A tablet facing the opposite direction is said to be threaded `FrontToTheLeft`.